Olivera2708/Bookify-mobile/README.md

 </p>

 ### Accommodation Details

-Explore comprehensive details about accommodations, including:
+Get comprehensive details about accommodations, including:
 - **Slideshow of Pictures**
 - **Detailed Descriptions**
 - **Option to Reserve (for logged-in guests)**